ToniWonKanobi/theoveranalyzed.net/posts/2016/1/27/macbookless-part-iii-maybe-for-a-while.md

 But for all iOS's shortcomings, I can now attest to the *focus* provided by iOS's full-screen app approach.
 It really does help keep me less distracted.

+Specifically:

-* Before iOS 9, iOS was almost *too* focused (in my opinion)
+* Before iOS 9, iOS was almost *too* focused, because every app was full-screen and in your face
 * Now, with Split View, users have an in-between
 	* It's still focused, because apps are still full-screen.
-But now, if the user chooseS, they can have *two* apps, full-screen, side by side.
+But now, if the user chooses, they can have *two* apps, full-screen, side by side

-	That's pretty cool.
+	* That's pretty cool.

 So for now, I can hop along iOS-only.
 The novelty of the OS is still there, so I can at least ride that out for a bit longer.